euroklicenka/euroklicenka/Manuály/Project Setup Guide.md

 This section shows you how to install FLutter and Dart onto your computer.
 \
 For more information visit the [Official Flutter site](https://docs.flutter.dev/get-started/install).

+> ❗ Make sure to have Java (JRE & JDK) installed on your computer.

 ## For Windows